jointhefediverse-net/jointhefediverse.net/README.md

 "label_en": "Spanish",
 ```

+Also, please note that `//` and the following text used in the example above should not be included in the translated JSON file, this is only used for explanation.

 5. Translate each file inside your locale folder.

 If you're working with a local copy of the site, you will need to [install node](https://nodejs.org/en/download) and run `npm run translate` to compile  translation files inside the `locales` directory.
 These files are not committed to the repo and will be generated during site deployment.